robertjskelton/robertjskelton.github.io/_posts/2019-03-07-GX470-Android-Headunit-Backup-Camera-Install.markdown

 ![Headunit](/images/lexus/headunit/chrome.jpg)

 You'll also want to run your wiring for the reverse camera.
 For the part behind the headunit, wire the yellow into the backup camera input (9) and tap the reverse cable in.
-For the run to your back door, you'll need to do this on the passenger side, because of the way the rear door opens.
+For the run to your back door, you'll need to do this on the passenger side, because of the way the rear door swings open on the passenger side.
 I ran my wire behind the glove box and under the plastic tray on the seats, all the way to the 3rd row area.

 ![Headunit](/images/lexus/headunit/grommet.jpg)

 This is where it gets more complicated.
 You'll need to run the wiring through the grommet thing seen above(hardest and most painful part of this whole project), and into the rear door area.
 There is almost no room inside the grommet to run the cable, so this will take some time.
-The rear door should paneling should be removed, which is pretty easy.
+The rear door paneling should be removed, which is pretty easy.

 Damage from running the wiring through the grommet into the rear door.